On the Support of Anomalous Dissipation Measures: Introduction

 \end{theorem} \cref{r:pressure_hyp} on the pressure hypothesis applies also here.
 Differently from Euler, for Leray--Hopf weak solutions of the three-dimensional Navier--Stokes system, the integrability on the pressure on general bounded domains follows by that of the velocity.
 Details are given in \cref{s:pressure_leray}.

 The theorem above is a particular case of the more general \cref{t:leray-hopf_general} (which follows by \cref{p:leray-hopf_balls}) stated for any Hausdorff measure $\mathcal{H}^s_\alpha$.
 As a byproduct, we also infer the Morrey-type estimate \eqref{morrey-type_grad} on $|\nabla u^\nu|^2$, which, to the best of our knowledge, is new.
 We refer to \cref{r:scaling_NS} for further comments on the possible choices of $\alpha$ in the Navier--Stokes setting.
 The assumption $\frac{2}{q}+\frac{d}{r}\geq 1$ is natural in the sense that the well known Prodi--Serrin criterion \cites{P59,S62,S83} implies smoothness of $u$, and thus $D[u^\nu]\equiv 0$, whenever $\frac{2}{q}+\frac{d}{r}=1$ with $r>d$.
 When $d=3$, see also \cite{ISS03} for the limiting case $u^\nu\in L^\infty(0,T;L^3(\Omega))$.
 Moreover, in the three dimensional setting, \cref{t:leray_hopf_intro} is sharp in the following sense.
 If $u^\nu$ belongs to the Prodi--Serrin regularity class $\frac{2}{q}+\frac{3}{r}=1$, then $s=1$.
 By the Caffarelli--Kohn--Nirenberg partial regularity \cite{CKN}, we have that $\mathcal{P}^1(S_u)=0$ (where $S_u$ denotes the singular set, if any).
 Thus, we infer that $D[u^\nu]\equiv 0$.
 Indeed, since $\spt D[u^\nu]\subset S_u$, the property $D[u^\nu]\ll \mathcal{P}^1$ implies that $D[u^\nu]$ is necessarily trivial, matching the fact that any such solution is smooth.
+We refer to the recent works \cites{Wu21,Wu22} for partial regularity results of Navier--Stokes in higher space dimension.